jamesjcook/Amazon_appstream_forcelogout/README.md

 utility code moved to windows_batch_utils, those are app_tattler.bat, bg_task.vbs, dir_count.bat, fileparts.bat, is_running.bat is_scheduled.bat sleep_pint.bat, timestamp.bat, var_line_parser.bat
 see external deff.

+Dont forget to initalize
+  * git submodule update --init --recursive

 AppStreamRunner.bat - Assuming you've downloaded the sessioncontextretriever.exe from aws.
 It will run the session context as a program.
 It has proven robust to any ludicrous string of windows cmd syntax you want to throw at it.
 We use it by passing a string of echo commands to set up a minimal start script for our application.
 We also pass stack/fleet/user details and use echo to dump them to a file.

 AppStreamRunner.bat is the only published application, it is configured with no arguments by default.

 AtlasViewerLaunch.bat - Application specific session_cleanup run.
 Can be used as a template for your special purpose.
 Ours included only one running copy of a specific program, which must be open in the session.
 Theoritically this script is not needed and AppStreamRunner could do it all with session context.
 However with a char limit of 1024 on session context, it would be easy to overflow.